JOIN LOGIN JOIN

 Due to Archaon almost being worth two Mega Gargants in points, it doesn’t feel right to compare them.

-knights hor wal imperialHowever, comparing Knights to Behemat at face value seems better; both are closer to each other in terms of releases, and both contain similar size models across the respective lists.
+knights hor wal imperialHowever, comparing Knights to Behemat at face value seems better; both are closer to each other in terms of releases, and both contain similar-sized models across the respective lists.

 They also have a similar amount of models.
 The Knights list has three large models and four slightly smaller models.
 Sons of Behemat have three large models and three slightly smaller models.
 Yet with these apparent comparisons, the Sons of Behemat come out $90 more…